Hunting Inn in Allerton, IA

-Additionally, we serve as a premiere hunting Inn, as we have hosted numerous outdoors-men and hunting groups.
+Additionally, we serve as a premiere hunting Inn, as we have hosted numerous outdoorsmen and hunting groups over the years.
 Be sure to ask about our hunting specials, as we offer wonderful deals to accommodate hunters.
-The relaxing atmosphere at the Six Toed Cat is a fantastic place for hunters to unwind after a long day outdoors.
+The relaxing atmosphere at the Six Toed Cat is a fantastic place for hunters to unwind after a long day in the great outdoors.

-As a traditional railroad town, Allerton, Iowa is comprised of wonderful citizens, small town values and a unique country atmosphere that makes it a refreshing getaway.
-Come stay at the true railroad inn, and see why so many people return to stay with us every year.
+As a traditional railroad town, Allerton, Iowa is composed of friendly citizens, small town values and a unique country atmosphere that makes it a refreshing getaway.
+Come stay at the true railroad inn and see why so many people return to stay with us every year.

 Allerton’s charming main street typifies Midwest small town life.
-Here you can stroll by buildings constructed a century ago by area craftsmen, some of whose descendents still live nearby.
+Here you can stroll by buildings constructed a century ago by area craftsmen, some of whose descendants still live nearby.
 On the west side of the street is the old American Legion.
-Also located on the west side is the US Post Office, Log Chain Apiary, Allerton Lumber, Allerton City Hall, Chuckwagon Bar and Grill, and Olde Time Soda Fountain open Saturday nights during summer and fall; and, of course, the Inn of the Six-Toed Cat.
+Also located on the west side is the U.S. Post Office, Log Chain Apiary, Allerton Lumber, Allerton City Hall, Chuckwagon Bar and Grill, and Olde Time Soda Fountain (open Saturday nights during summer and fall) and, of course, the Inn of the Six-Toed Cat.

-Be sure to check out the many murals painted on Allerton’s buildings during the visit by the “Wall Dogs” several years ago.
-Allerton’s Public Library is open daily from 2 to 5 p.m., located in the Centennial Building which also houses a large multi-purpose facility for banquets, dances, and shows.
-Also, be sure to check out the Audubon Society and enjoy some nice bird watching as well.
+Be sure to check out the many murals painted on Allerton’s buildings by the “Wall Dogs” several years ago.
+Allerton’s public library is open daily from 2 to 5 p.m., located in the Centennial Building which also houses a large multi-purpose facility for banquets, dances, and shows.
+Be sure to check out the Audubon Society and enjoy some nice bird watching as well.

 Chautauqua Park is located just south of town.
 It is the site of the popular Chautauqua meetings of the early 20th Century all across the Midwest.
 Allerton was one of the first Chautauqua sites in Iowa, hosting such dignitaries and William Jennings Bryon, Billy Sunday, Carry Nation, Booker T. Washington, and Helen Keller.